serhii-babich/html-accordion-tabs/README.md

 # Accordion Tabs with pure CSS

-Yep, this is yet another “article” about how amazing pure CSS is and how you can do something cool without a line of JavaScript.
-Why am I bothering to write it?
+Yep, this is yet another “article” about how amazing pure CSS is, and how you can do something cool without a single line of JavaScript.
+Why do I bother to write it?
+Because I am still fascinated by how amazing pure CSS is, and how you can do something cool without a single line of JavaScript.

-Because I am still fascinated by how amazing pure CSS is and how you can do something cool without a line of JavaScript.
+<small>The final tiny disclaimer: all this is just for fun and to show you how amazing CSS is.</small>

 ## HTML structure